pavax/iec62056-lora/readme.md

 ### Debugging / Hints
-* use the serial monitor in ardunio and change the `DEFAULT_LOG_LEVEL` to debug
+* use the serial monitor in Arduino and change the `DEFAULT_LOG_LEVEL` to debug
-  * **Attention**: Make sure once everything works as intented to change it back to `Info` as too much logging has a negative impact on the power consumption (even if there is not serial monitor connected)
+  * **Attention**: Make sure once everything works as intended to change it back to `Info` as too much logging has a negative impact on the power consumption (even if there is not serial monitor connected)
-* The smart meter is not interacted with as long as the LoRaWAN has not been initalized / registred
+* The smart meter is not interacted with as long as the LoRaWAN has not been initialized / registered
-  * uncomment the line `deviceState = DEVICE_STATE_SEND` in the wakeup procedure to direclty read the smart meter data when the on-board user button is pressed without checking/waiting for a successfull LoRaWAN registration
+  * uncomment the line `deviceState = DEVICE_STATE_SEND` in the wakeup procedure to directly read the smart meter data when the on-board user button is pressed without checking/waiting for a successfully LoRaWAN registration
 * Send a LoRaWan downlink message from your gateway to change the sleep time on demand.
 The message is read the next time the node wakes up.
     ```
     Port: 4
     payload: <desired-sleep-time-seconds-in-hex>  // 04B0 = 1200 seconds  = 20 min
     ```
 * Make sure you have a decent LoRaWAN connectivity where your smart-meter is located or nearby by using an extension cord/antenna.
-I played arround with the a simple example sketch from Heltec to find a good spot with a decent connectivy:
+I played around with the a simple example sketch from Heltec to find a good spot with a decent connectivity:

     `Examples -> CubeCell -> LoRa -> LoRaWAN -> LoRaWAN`

-    And then verfied in my Lora-Gateway if the messages were received and if so, what their RSSI/SNR data were.
+    And then verified in my Lora-Gateway if the messages were received and if so, what their RSSI/SNR data were.

 ## ~~Heltec Wifi LoRA 32 V2 (deprecated)~~

 * Based on Platformio
-* Not sutable for my use-case  as it consumed to much power (even in deep-sleep) and thus couldn't get it to operate by battery
+* Not suitable for my use-case  as it consumed to much power (even in deep-sleep) and thus couldn't get it to operate by battery

 # Supported Smart Meters